nickjj/orats/README.md

 You can fix this by supplying `--sudo-password foo` to the above command if you know ansible is installed outside of your home directory or you can just wait while the command runs and it will prompt you for your sudo password when it gets to that point because orats will attempt to use sudo only after it fails trying to install the roles without sudo.

-If you don't care about the ansible at all you could add `--skip-extras` to not generate any ansible files.
+If you don't care about the ansible at all you could add `--skip-ansible` to not generate any ansible files.

 ##### Does your redis server use a password?